mugilr/object-counter-NIQ/README.md

 ## Scope for Improvement

+* Use Gunicorn for multi-instances application
+* Change appliaction into FastAPI for better concurrency and latency
 * Add Load Balancer for better traffic routing and fault toleration
 * Create proper observability for model performance and service app performance
 * Based on model performance metric we can decide on change in model or improvement